Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Conclusions

 We propose Curiosity-Diffuser, a decision-making method based on diffusion models that enhances reliability through curiosity-based evaluation.
-By leveraging the RND curiosity approach to assess data novelty, we incorporate guidance during the inference process of the conditional diffusion model to suppress out-of-distribution (OOD) behaviors.
-Our method notably improves the performance of diffusion models in existing decision tasks—particularly in reward-sparse scenarios—making it well-suited for imitation learning with simple reward configurations.
-We validated our approach using several widely adopted offline RL simulation tasks, and we introduced the computationally efficient K-Sim metric to quantify improvements in decision-making reliability.
+By leveraging the RND curiosity approach to assess data novelty, we incorporate curiosity guidance during the inference process of the conditional diffusion model to suppress OOD behaviors.
+Thus, Our method notably improves the performance of diffusion models in existing decision tasks.
+We validated our approach using several widely adopted offline RL simulation tasks and real-world manipulation tasks, and we introduced the computationally efficient K-Sim metric to quantify improvements in decision-making reliability.

 Further improving the performance of model evaluation methods is a potential area for future work.
-In testing with some simple examples, we found that the RND method still make errors.
-Analyzing the internal activation features of the neural network may be a promising direction, and we plan to explore this approach in our future work.
+In testing with some simple examples, we found that the RND method still make errors sometimes.
+Inspired by recent advancements in mechanistic interpretability, such as sparse autoencoders and neural circuits, we recognize that analyzing internal neuronal activation patterns offers deeper insights into model behavior.
+Consequently, we plan to leverage these techniques to develop more robust OOD detection mechanisms in our future research.